caloon/AppReviewKit/README.md

 ![alt tag](http://s14.postimg.org/o2y1jl3sx/App_Review_Kit_Actions_Sketch.png)

 This project is a part of my soon to be released online courses on http://appstoreboosting.teachable.com/courses/app-store-reviews.
 The course will be for free.
-You can already enroll, please not though that I am still working on the content.
+You can already enroll, please note though that I am still working on the content.
 If you enroll the course, you will be notified via email as soon as it is ready.

 ## Usage